microsoft/azure-spring-boot/azure-mediaservices-spring-boot-starter/README.md

 ```

 # Optional
-If you are using network proxy then add below properties to run azure media services behind proxy
+If you are using network proxy then add below properties to run azure media services behind proxy.

 ```
 azure.mediaservices.proxy-host=put-your-network-proxy-host